How is your entitlement to Council Tax Support worked out?

 The Government has stated that under the new local council tax support schemes, there can be no changes for pensioner claimants.
 However, non-pensioner claimants may have to pay more council tax.

-If you are unsure about your entitlement to Housing Benefit or Pension Age Council Tax Support please try one of the calculators available on the Gov.uk website:
+If you're unsure about your entitlement to Housing Benefit or Pension Age Council Tax Support, try the GOV.UK: Benefit calculator.

 Claimants of pensionable age